khawthornewx/Identification-of-Significant-Severe-Weather-Regimes-using-Self-Organizing-Maps/README.md

 *Professor: Dr. Alex M. Haberlie*
 </div>

-**Abstract**: Significant severe weather can occur in a wide range of atmospheric environments, making it difficult to identify consistent signals using traditional methods.
+**ABSTRACT** Significant severe weather can occur in a wide range of atmospheric environments, making it difficult to identify consistent signals using traditional methods.
 This study uses a self-organizing map (SOM) to classify environments associated with significant severe weather in the eastern United States.
 Environmental variables from the CONUS404 dataset, including 500 hPa heights, 2 m dewpoint, and 700–500 hPa lapse rates, are combined with practically perfect hindcast significant severe fields to isolate relevant conditions.
 A 5 by 5 SOM is then used to cluster these environments into representative patterns.

 The results are expected to reveal a limited number of physically meaningful regimes that capture different combinations of synoptic forcing, moisture, and instability.
 These findings provide a structured way to interpret severe weather environments and highlight the multiple pathways through which significant severe convection can occur.